${desc_content} ${desc_content} India-Pakistan Border: LoC Status | Region Alert

 The Wagah-Attari land border handles a significant share of India-Pakistan bilateral trade, but political posturing can shut it with little warning.
 Monitoring local customs declarations and protest mobilizations in Amritsar or Lahore gives logistics teams the visibility to reroute supply chains before the gates close.

-2. Risk Mapping for NGOs and Logistics
+2. How Should NGOs and Logistics Teams Map Risk?

 Organizations must categorize risks based on specific zones along the border: